synerg5g/Pyramis/docs/dev-docs.md

 ## 🛠️ NF architecture under Pyramis</strong></summary>

+I describe the NF architecture using the 3GPP 5G AMF as an example node, without loss of generality.

 On successful translation of a Pyramis node specification, two key files are generated: <code>AMF_linking.cpp</code>
 and <code>AMF_platform.cpp</code>.
 These two files implement the processing-platform split.